AntoniaVillarino/economicActivitiesBarcelona/README.md

 After cleaning and aggregating the data, I am going to do some Exploratory Data Analysis

-The visualization and  ---- of the data can be found in [2-Exploratory-data-analysis.ipynb](2-Exploratory-data-analysis.ipynb)
+The analysis and visualization of the data can be found in [2-Exploratory-data-analysis.ipynb](2-Exploratory-data-analysis.ipynb)